au-research/ARDC-23-things/_things/thing-10.md

  -   Getting started: If it’s so sensitive - how can it possibly be shared and published?!
  -   Learn more: Who are the “data gatekeepers”?
  -   Challenge me: Make me anonymous
-categories:
-  - Rights, ethics & sensitive data
+category: Rights, ethics & sensitive data
 ---
 ## Getting started
 ### Sensitive data *can* be shared!